 To search for this information, you have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your comments could help other people that are in the same situation.

 Click here to tell your story